scriptPilot/backup-to-google-drive/lib/Google/Drive.md

 ### search(*array* $options)

 Perform search on folder and files.
-Returns file list.
+Returns file list or *false*.

 Parameters to be used are listed here: https://developers.google.com/drive/v3/reference/files/list